ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 It was his decade.
 In 2020 he'd be 27.
 His character would be more or less set.
 He had ten years to become something and it was starting.

-Alex could see fireworks shooting off of Taipei 101, looking like tiny grains of light at the distance.
+Alex could see fireworks shooting off Taipei 101, tiny grains of light at the distance.

 The last person, Emilio, didn't leave until almost 4:30.
 Alex fell asleep on the couch.

 ---

-In the morning, Alex went into the laundry room to feed Daisy, and she was dead.
+In the morning, Alex went into the laundry room to feed Daisy, hungover and happy.
+Daisy was dead.
+Alex touched her bony joints with morbid fascination.
 Her body was no longer warm.
-Alex touched her bony joints with morbid fascination.

 He texted Hero that Daisy was dead.
-He wondered if the number would actually work.
-He barely understood how to use his phone, it was on loan from another friend of his host mother's.
+Alex barely understood how to use his phone, it was on loan from another friend of his host mother's.

 Hero responded almost immediately with an apology.
 Alex wrote that Daisy was very peaceful.